 Do Police Hiring Policies Prevent You from Getting Hired with a DUI?

-There are no standard hiring policies for law enforcement agencies in California.
-Individual departments and agencies can determine their hiring procedures and guidelines as long as the hiring policies do not violate labor or anti-discrimination laws.
+California does not have one set of standard hiring policies for law enforcement agencies.
+Individual departments and agencies can determine their hiring procedures and guidelines if the hiring policies do not violate labor or anti-discrimination laws.

 While law enforcement agencies create hiring parameters, there are basic eligibility requirements for hiring police officers.
 You can examine the specific policies and procedures of individual departments when determining how your case fits into their eligibility requirements.